Storm Watch: Here Are Brand-New Rainfall Amount/Wind Strength Projections For Isaias

 Drenching rain, possible flooding and wind gusts of 50 miles per hour will hit the region as Tropical Storm Isaias makes its way up the East Coast.

-The time frame for Isaias' strongest impact in this area throughout the day and into the evening on Tuesday, Aug.
+The time frame for Isaias' strongest impact in this area during the afternoon and into the evening on Tuesday, Aug.
 4.

-A Tropical Storm Warning has been issued for areas along the coast and a Tropical Storm Watch for locations farther north and inland.
-A Flash Flood Watch covers the entire region from 6 a.m.
+A Tropical Storm Warning and Flash Flood Watch cover the entire region from 6 a.m.
 Tuesday to 6 a.m.
 Wednesday, Aug.
-5.
+5. A Coastal Flood Advisory is in effect for areas along the coast.

 Locally heavy rain is expected with a widespread 2 to 4 inches, with localized amounts up to 6 inches possible.
 For projected rainfall amounts, see the first image above.